total-fraud/redux-shopping-cart/README.md

 ##Inner component`s logic you can read from components comments

 ##To run puppeteer test`s you need to wright in the terminal: npm run preview and start then start the test
+##To run non puppeteer test`s simply npm run dev and then proceed with it